teahaz/teahaz-server/docs/api.md

 type: Array of objects (list of dicts)

 A list of channels and all their details.
-Channels on teahaz are similar to channels on discord as in they are sperate streams of messages, athat can have independant permissions for different groups of people.
+Channels on teahaz are similar to channels on discord as in they are sperate streams of messages, athat can have independent permissions for different groups of people.

 Example of a channel object: